mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 ![Example with R(s)=0.04]({{site.baseurl}}/images/reinforcement_learning_example_r004.png){:class="img-responsive"}

 In our example we suppose **the robot starts from the state (1,1)**.
 Using the Bellman equation we have to **find which is the action with the highest utility** between UP, LEFT, DOWN and RIGHT.
 We do not have the optimal policy, but we have the transition model and the utility values for each state.
 You have to remember the two main rules of our environment.
 First, if the robot bounce on the wall it goes back to the previous state.
 Second, the selected action is executed only with a probability of 80% in accordance with the transition model.
-Instead of dealing with crude numbers I want to show you with a graphical illustration of the possible outcomes for the robot actions.
+Instead of dealing with crude numbers I want to show you a graphical illustration of the possible outcomes:

 ![Example with R(s)=0.04]({{site.baseurl}}/images/reinforcement_learning_simple_world_bellman_example.png){:class="img-responsive"}